top of page

 Dusty Weis:

-Dr. Martha Burk was also caught off guard by the announcement that the Masters would not be accepting sponsorships for the 2003 tournament, a decision she describes from her perspective as "letting the sponsors off the hook."
+Dr. Martha Burk was also caught off guard by the announcement that the Masters would not be accepting sponsorships for the 2003 tournament.
+A decision she describes from her perspective as "letting the sponsors off the hook."

 Dr. Martha Burk: